Is the FTSE 250 expensive today?

 New Stockopedia fund

-Since there is a good chance that I am making up these results I have started a mirror fund on the Stockopedia web site.
-They are entirely independent of me and so I cannot fix the results (of course if my results are rubbish they are unlikely to be fixed).
+Since there is a good chance that I am making up these results I have started a mirror fund on the Stockopedia website.
+They are entirely independent of me so I cannot fix the results (of course if my results are rubbish they are unlikely to be fixed).
 The trades will be the same as for my personal account, just a day or so later.
 Don’t be too critical of its performance though as the fund only began a few weeks ago; please give it a year or three before passing judgement.

-Unfortunately their ‘fantasy fund’ system seems to be down as I write this so I’ll add a link to my static pages once it’s up and running again.
+Unfortunately, their ‘fantasy fund’ system seems to be down as I write this so I’ll add a link to my static pages once it’s up and running again.

 Adding Armour to the value portfolio

 On January 6th I put 4% of the UKVI ‘aggressive’ fund into Armour Group at 7.46 pence.
 The 4% came from existing cash from the sale of Victoria.
-At the time Armour came top of the UKVI valuation table, with a ‘returns yield’ of about 40% and according to their web site “Armour Group is the UK’s leading consumer electronics group within the home and in-car communication and entertainment markets”.
+At the time Armour came top of the UKVI valuation table, with a ‘returns yield’ of about 40% and according to their website

-The company trades on the AIM index, which I’m not so keen on as they have live outside of the tax haven of an ISA wrapper, so it’s not for those investors who only have money in an ISA, but I have a little bit outside the wrapper so that’s okay.
+The company trades on the AIM index, which I’m not so keen on as they live outside of the tax haven of an ISA wrapper, so it’s not for those investors who only have money in an ISA, but I have a little bit outside the wrapper so that’s okay.

 The key data are as follows: